Understanding

 In shadow puppetry traditions such as Tholpavakoothu, leather takes on a distinct role.
 Treated and perforated with intricate detailing, it becomes both surface and structure — capable of holding light, color, and movement simultaneously.
 This transformation allows the material to move beyond utility into narrative, where it becomes a carrier of story and symbolism.

-what it relates to
+What it relates to

-belongs
+Where it belongs

 Across South Asia